EvilMindz/AdDataService/README.md

 4. The top five brands by page coverage amount.
 Keep in mind that a single brand may run multiple ads.
 Also sorted by page coverage amount (descending), then brand name alphabetically.

 You may use any resources you wish to accomplish this task – the project itself should be a C# MVC project.
 You are encouraged to utilize scripting libraries such as jQuery and any plugins that leverage these libraries.

+Caution: I have left out other common aspects of programming like exception handling and logging, ORM, DDD, TDD, AOP etc.